cakephp/authentication/readme.md

 Add the authentication service to the middleware.
 See the CakePHP [documentation](http://book.cakephp.org/3.0/en/controllers/middleware.html#) on how to use a middleware if you don't know what it is or how to work with it.

+### Configuration

+Example of configuring the authentication middleware.

 ```php
 class Application extends BaseApplication
 {